Real-time computer graphics: Principles of real-time 3D computer graphics

 The goal of computer graphics is to generate computer-generated images, or frames, using certain desired metrics.
 One such metric is the number of frames generated in a given second.
 Real-time computer graphics systems differ from traditional (i.e., non-real-time) rendering systems in that non-real-time graphics typically rely on ray tracing.
 In this process, millions or billions of rays are traced from the camera to the world for detailed rendering—this expensive operation can take hours or days to render a single frame.

 Real-time graphics systems must render each image in less than 1/30th of a second.
 Ray tracing is far too slow for these systems; instead, they employ the technique of z-buffer triangle rasterization.
 In this technique, every object is decomposed into individual primitives, usually triangles.
 Each triangle gets positioned, rotated and scaled on the screen, and rasterizer hardware (or a software emulator) generates pixels inside each triangle.
 These triangles are then decomposed into atomic units called fragments that are suitable for displaying on a display screen.
 The fragments are drawn on the screen using a color that is computed in several steps.
 For example, a texture can be used to "paint" a triangle based on a stored image, and then shadow mapping can alter that triangle's colors based on line-of-sight to light sources.

 Video game graphics

 Real-time graphics optimizes image quality subject to time and hardware constraints.
 GPUs and other advances increased the image quality that real-time graphics can produce.
-GPUs are capable of handling millions of triangles per frame, and current DirectX 11/OpenGL 4.x class hardware is capable of generating complex effects, such as shadow volumes, motion blurring, and triangle generation, in real-time.
+GPUs are capable of handling millions of triangles per frame, and modern DirectX/OpenGL class hardware is capable of generating complex effects, such as shadow volumes, motion blurring, and triangle generation, in real-time.
 The advancement of real-time graphics is evidenced in the progressive improvements between actual gameplay graphics and the pre-rendered cutscenes traditionally found in video games.
 Cutscenes are typically rendered in real-time—and may be interactive.
 Although the gap in quality between real-time graphics and traditional off-line graphics is narrowing, offline rendering remains much more accurate.